IN today’s IT world, apps are king, and consequently, this has caused the dynamics of network management to evolve significantly.

 “It’s really about efficiency and effectiveness,” he says.
 “It can’t just be purely a dollars and cents decision.
 Cheaper doesn’t necessarily mean it’s a better decision.”

-To illustrate his point, Roberts highlights the experiences of small and medium businesses (SMBs) who were early adopters of cloud and co-location services. nordstrom promo codes
+To illustrate his point, Roberts highlights the experiences of small and medium businesses (SMBs) who were early adopters of cloud and co-location services.
+JCPenney coupons

 However, due to the physical location of the vendor’s datacentres, he says latency issues could surface which may inevitably cause frustrated customers to turn to an organisation’s competitors to meet their demands instead.

 In line with current trends such as the consumerisation of IT, Roberts shares that Fluke Networks is now reshaping the way it delivers its products and services to its customers.

 “We are now looking at ways of delivering our products in the form of Software As A Service (SAAS), which is now becoming very popular,” he says.

 “Instead of customers making capital purchases of our equipment, they can now just utilise the visibility we provide as a service.
 They can sign up for it and we will host the hardware and software and deliver it in an operational expenditure model as a monthly subscribed service.”